 So I would like very much to stay a bit longer in RHB and decide to book another night in the same hotel and just have a wander around to Ravenscar and back.
 Ravenscar is the high cliff at the other end of the Bay.

 I also tell Sue I was very nervous before I started my first coastal walk.
 So much so, I’d almost cancelled it and at times, when I sat down thinking it over, I was shaking all over my body in sheer terror.
 In the end I did go and have never been happier, but the first step really was the hardest.
-Sue is very grateful I tell her all this and when we part ways, she thanks me for giving her inspiration of going on a solo long distance walk herself some day.
+Sue is very grateful I told her all this and when we part ways, she thanks me for giving her inspiration of going on a solo long distance walk herself some day.
 That really lights up my (otherwise rather grey) day.
 I’m very pleased to be an inspiration to someone else and I hope to be to many more!